-Without proper coverage, a big lawsuit, property loss or business interruption could put your finances at risk.
-An independent insurance agent can unpack the right coverage for you, but for now here’s what you need to know to keep your business and your budget intact.
+Without proper coverage, a big lawsuit, property loss, or business interruption could put your finances at risk.
+But getting your personal insurance right is complicated enough—how do you know if your side gig is covered?
+An independent insurance agent can unpack the right coverage for you, but for now, here’s what you need to know to keep your business and your budget intact.

 When you’re gazelle intense about taking control of your money, a nine-to-five job doesn’t always cut it.
+The good news is that there are lots of great side gig ideas that can help you bring in more income.
 A home-based business is a blessing because you can up your cash flow without missing out on precious family time.

 - Your client’s dog bites a stranger on a walk around the neighborhood park.